Therapy for Non-Monogamous Relationships

 Open Relationship

-An open relationship is a committed relationship in which one or both partners pursue sexual relationship outside of their partnership.
-Couples that has the openness and permission to have sex with whomever/whenever the couples define as OK.
+An open relationship is a committed relationship in which one or both partners pursue a sexual relationship outside of their partnership.
+Couples that have the openness and permission to have sex with whomever/whenever the couples define as OK.

 Lifestyle Couple or Swingers

-Swingers – Typically defined as a couple in a committed relationship that have sex with others.
+Swingers – Typically defined as a couple in a committed relationship that has sex with others.
 Generally, both partners in the relationship will swap spouses with another couple and will exercise sex with other committed partners.
-In general, in this type of relationship the engagement with others is not focused on emotional intimacy.
+In general, in this type of relationship, engagement with others is not focused on emotional intimacy.

 Polyamorous Relationship